-GRUB stands for GRand Unified Bootloader, which is invoked by your system's BIOS to load kernels and display a boot menu for users to choose from.
-It's similar to NTLDR or BOOTMGR for Windows, but support both Windows and Linux kernels, and comes with more features.
+GRUB stands for Grand Unified Bootloader, which is invoked by your system's BIOS to load kernels and display a boot menu for users to choose from.
+It's similar to NTLDR or BOOTMGR for Windows, but supports both Windows and Linux kernels, and comes with more features.
 However, if you haven't configured Grub properly, you will encounter GRUB errors like those described below.

 For Grub Stage 1, there are no error numbers, just "Hard Disk Error", "Floppy Error", "Read Error", or "Geom Error".
 Hence, if you get an error number, you are probably using Grub Stage 1.5 or Stage 2.0.
 So, what does the Grub loading error number mean?
 Let's find out below:

 Grub Loading Error 15: File not found.
 This error is displayed when the specified file name cannot be found.